 When adding a site in

-This will map example.com to the example site, and update the HOST file on your machine.
+example site, and update the hosts file on your machine.

 VVV 1 added hosts using a file named

 vvv-hosts, and VVV 2 continues support for this for backwards compatibility reasons.

 config.yml should always be preferred.

 Place this as a text file with no file extension in a

 provision subfolder, or in the root of the site.
 Here’s an example that adds 2 domains:

 For fast performance, put

 vvv-hosts in the root of the site, or a

 .vvv/provision subfolder.
 This will avoid a 3 level deep folder search.